 In the house of God there are many mansions.
 There is a place for everyone - a unique special place"

-Regarding the last quote above, it is a tragic fact that so many Christian contemplatives have adopted and adapted the Hindus and New Age beliefs that we are all connected to an impersonal energy force, which is god - the Ultimate Reality.
+Regarding the last quote above, it is a tragic fact that so many Christian contemplatives have adopted and adapted the Hindus and New Age beliefs that we are all connected to god as an impersonal energy force.
 Because we are all part of this life force we too are god.
 However, since most of humanity is unaware of this fact, mankind's greatest need is to discover their own divinity - to look inside and find what the Catholic mystics call our true or higher self.
 Meditation that leads to an altered states of consciousness is the most commonly used method to achieve awareness of our god-selves or god-consciousness.

 Whatever Happened to Discernment?

 These aberrant views (and there are plenty more - See Below) seem not to have had the slightest effect on Nouwen's popularity among Christians.
 His books have sold millions of copies in over 28 languages.
-An excerpt from A Time of Departing [2nd edition] by Ray Yungen states (Emphasis Added).
+In A Time of Departing [2nd edition] Ray Yungen states (Emphasis Added).